 CDA preserves its independence and integrity by working with international organizations in a spirit of partnership.

 Context matters, and all interventions have impacts on the societies and people involved.

 The voices of people affected by aid and conflict are an important source of guidance for improving future practice.

 Our vision is a future where communities and nations demonstrate resilience, drive their own development, and resolve conflicts without resorting to armed violence.

-CDA maintains a group of core staff that has extensive experience in zones of conflict.
+Throughout the years we have worked in more than seventy conflict-affected and fragile contexts.
+CDA’s established expertise in the below practice areas is rooted in evidence-based collaborative learning projects, and in the extensive advisory work, that we have completed and continue to perform.
+CDA’s core staff has extensive experience in zones of conflict.
 They have worked in over ninety countries and travel regularly to field locations.
 They have worked with several hundred international and local organizations, including governments, United Nations agencies, the World Bank, universities, training centers, corporations and non-governmental organizations.

 What does CDA stand for?